 Salima Stanley-Bhanji | CEO

 Salima is a lawyer, yoga teacher and filmmaker.
 She has spent just under a decade in management roles in the not for profit sector, including as the Executive Director of Vibrant Calgary, a not for profit working in poverty reduction and advocacy; and as the General Counsel of the Calgary Homeless Foundation.
 In 2015, she hiked 1,200 kilometres from Geneva, Switzerland to Pamplona, Spain to raise awareness of the world’s 60 million displaced people.
-Salima has run several half marathons (one barefoot) and a full marathon.
+Salima has run several half marathons (including two barefoot) and a full marathon.
 She grew up in Australia, and has lived in India, New Zealand, Perú and Canada.
-Salima has produced/directed about 20 short films for Humainologie in three languages.
-She uses creativity as a vehicle for spontaneous change, values the power of listening, and views personal surrender as transformative for each person individually, and the world collectively.
+Salima has produced/directed over 20 short films for Humainologie in three languages.
+She values empathy, creativity, accountability, self awareness and unknowingness.
+She feels great privilege in being mother to one small bundle of wonder.

 Christine Jensen | Director, Operations